pluralsight/guides/draft/node-js/es6-draft/article.md

 Now, run `babel --presets es2015,stage-0 code/index.js -o build/app.js`.
 This will transpile your code to build/app.js that you can now launch with node `node build/app.js`

-# Let's go Crazy.

-## New variable declarators.
+# 1. New variable declarators.

+## Let
 `let` is the new, improved `var`.
 It fixes some things that may cause bugs if you are not aware of them.
 You can completely replace `var` with `let` and `const`.

+### Block scope:
-Block scope: Variables declared using var "leak out" of their scopes.
+Variables declared using var "leak out" of their scopes.
 Let's say:

 ```
 if(myCat==="awesomefluff") {